Murasaki Shikibu: Rival courts and women poets

-Shōshi was 16 to 19 when Murasaki joined her court.
+Shōshi was 16 to 19 when Murasaki joined her court, either in 1005 or 1006.
 According to Arthur Waley, Shōshi was a serious-minded young lady, whose living arrangements were divided between her father's household and her court at the Imperial Palace.
 She gathered around her talented women writers such as Izumi Shikibu and Akazome Emon—the author of an early vernacular history, The Tale of Flowering Fortunes.
 The rivalry that existed among the women is evident in Murasaki's diary, where she wrote disparagingly of Izumi: "Izumi Shikibu is an amusing letter-writer; but there is something not very satisfactory about her.
 She has a gift for dashing off informal compositions in a careless running-hand; but in poetry she needs either an interesting subject or some classic model to imitate.
 Indeed it does not seem to me that in herself she is really a poet at all."

 Sei Shōnagon, author of The Pillow Book, had been in service as lady-in-waiting to Teishi when Shōshi came to court; it is possible that Murasaki was invited to Shōshi's court as a rival to Shōnagon.
 Teishi died in 1001, before Murasaki entered service with Shōshi, so the two writers were not there concurrently, but Murasaki, who wrote about Shōnagon in her diary, certainly knew of her, and to an extent was influenced by her.
 Shōnagon's The Pillow Book may have been commissioned as a type of propaganda to highlight Teishi's court, known for its educated ladies-in-waiting.
 Japanese literature scholar Joshua Mostow believes Michinaga provided Murasaki to Shōshi as an equally or better educated woman, so as to showcase Shōshi's court in a similar manner.

 The two writers had different temperaments: Shōnagon was witty, clever, and outspoken; Murasaki was withdrawn and sensitive.
 Entries in Murasaki's diary show that the two may not have been on good terms.
 Murasaki wrote, "Sei Shōnagon ... was dreadfully conceited.
 She thought herself so clever, littered her writing with Chinese characters, [which] left a great deal to be desired."
 Keene thinks that Murasaki's impression of Shōnagon could have been influenced by Shōshi and the women at her court, as Shōnagon served Shōshi's rival empress.
 Furthermore, he believes Murasaki was brought to court to write Genji in response to Shōnagon's popular Pillow Book.
 Murasaki contrasted herself to Shōnagon in a variety of ways.
 She denigrated the pillow book genre and, unlike Shōnagon, who flaunted her knowledge of Chinese, Murasaki pretended to not know the language, regarding it as pretentious and affected.